onitake/diffusion-cli/README.md

 ## Other GPUs or operating systems

+Depending on the target platform, you need to use a different PyTorch flavor.
+The default is ROCm for AMD GPUs.

+Refer to https://pytorch.org/get-started/locally/ for other options.

+Once you've modified the `Pipfile`, you need to run `pipenv install` to download the new PyTorch framework.

+### NVIDIA CUDA

 In `Pipfile`, Replace the line that says
 ```
 torch = {version = "*", index = "pytorch"}